Frequently Asked Questions

 How do I start a project?

 Begin by completing a project initiation request form (PDF).
 Submit the completed form to your Account Manager or firstname.lastname@example.org.
 Include relevant copy and photos, if any, with the request form.
-If it is a new project, please also include a completed creative brief (PDF).

 I want to start a new project, but I'm not sure what type of project will work best for my objectives.
 Can you help me with this?